mynk26/CPP_FHP/README.md

 # CPP_FHP
-a c++ project with file handling concept , a simple and short project which mainly helps in understanding how the file handling work's in c++
+A C++ Project with File Handling concept , a simple and short project which mainly helps in understanding how the file handling work's in c++